Gambhir River (Rajasthan)

-The Gambhir River, which is also known as the Utangan River, is an ephemeral (seasonal) river in India which originates in Rajasthan state and confluences with Yamuna in Uttar Pradesh state.
-Important tributaries of the Gambhir are Banganga, Sesa, Kher and Parbati.
+The Gambhir River, also known as the Utangan River, is an ephemeral (seasonal) river in India which originates in Rajasthan state and confluences with Yamuna near Jalalpur in Uttar Pradesh state.
+Important tributaries of the Gambhir are Banganga, Sesa, Kher, Churaho and Parbati.

 It originates near Karoli in Rajasthan and flows around Hindaun City, then through Bharatpur district, and through Dholpur district where it forms the boundary between Uttar Pradesh and Rajasthan states.
-It then enters Mainpuri district of Uttar Pradesh to finally confluence with Yamuna.
+It then enters Agra district of Uttar Pradesh to finally confluence with Yamuna.

 It supplies water to the Keoladeo National Park near Bharatpur in Rajasthan.

 Basin

 Origin

 It originates from Karauli in Rajasthan and flows around Hindaun City.
 It flows from south to north up to Kanjoli-Katara Aziz village (Toda Bhim), then towards northeast up to village Mertha of Roopbas Block, before entering Uttar Pradesh.
 The river again enters Rajasthan near Catchapaura village in Dholpur District and forms the boundary between UP and Rajasthan.
 It then enters Mainpuri District in UP to finally joins River Yamuna.
 It flows between the city of Bayana and Brahmbad Village in the Bharatpur district.